paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 -   if the data comes from a test, the conditions listed in {numref}`method_6_2_3` apply.

--   If the data is taken from another handbook data source, it should be consistent with the recommendations made in **Part III** of this handbook.
+-   If the data is taken from another {term}`handbook data source <Handbook data source>`, it should be consistent with the recommendations made in **Part III** of this handbook.

 (method_6_2_3)=
 ### Test results